-industrial workers, as the extract on Bangladesh above indicates.
-The poorest in the rural sectors, those that one might think are supposed to benefit most from aid, particularly food aid, usually end up seeing very little of it, even though as suggested in point (iii) above they will feel its effects.
+(v) Aid beneficiaries in the Third World tend to be urban centred - the bureaucrats, entrepreneurs, politicians, and industrial workers, as the extract on Bangladesh above indicates.
+The poorest in the rural sectors, those that one might think are supposed to benefit most from aid, particularly food aid, usually end up seeing very little of it.

 The system of aid transfers is still very much dominated by the commercial interests of the donor economies.
 This is also true of the Soviet Union which in some cases exploits Third World economies by receiving its loan repayments in the form of commodities which it then re-exports at a profit to other countries.
 Nevertheless lobby groups have developed some pressure within the aid agencies, such as the World Bank, to try to reduce the practice of aid-tying, to encourage instead untied grants for the satisfaction of 'basic needs'.
 As we saw in Chapter 2, this concept has been developed into a policy giving priority to the provision of basic physical, social and political needs of people, particularly those in the poor rural regions.
-While on paper this is a significant step forward in thinking since it is not a slave to GNP as the criterion of development, in reality it has had relatively little impact on donors' assistance programmes: apart from paying lip-service to the philosophy of the 'basic needs' approach, donors prefer to give assistance with commercial priorities first.
-It is likely therefore that the range of problems identified in points (i) - (v) above will persist.
+While on paper this is a significant step forward in thinking since it is not a slave to GNP as the criterion of development, in reality it has had relatively little impact on donors' assistance programmes: apart from paying lipservice to the philosophy of the 'basic needs' approach, donors prefer to give assistance with commercial priorities first.
+As van der Hoeven (1988) notes, donors (like the IMF) have also been over-preoccupied with aid programmes geared towards economic reform and political stabilisation.
+He argues that a 'basic needs' approach is the only genuine way in which economic growth will occur in the Third World.